Ropes & Gray Honors Military Veterans through Pro Bono Service

 - Advising on the administration of the estate of the matriarch of a Gold Star family.
 Private client group partner Cameron Casey and senior attorney Kevin Willis have been helping the eldest son, in his role as personal representative, settle his mother’s affairs.

 - Securing U.S. citizenship for Sokphal Nong, a veteran of the Iraq War who had tried unsuccessfully for more than 12 years to gain U.S. citizenship.
-Ropes & Gray received the Outstanding Pro Bono Award from VLS in 2016 for this work, which was led by government enforcement partner Joshua Levy and Mike Homer.
+Ropes & Gray received the Outstanding Pro Bono Award from VLS in 2016 for this work, which was led by government enforcement partner Joshua Levy.